Table of Contents

 - If friends and family do not support your decision to have a child, put together a support network of people who are caring, non-judgmental, and well educated about HIV and pregnancy.
 Your network can include medical providers, counselors, and other women living with HIV who are considering pregnancy or who have had children.

-If you are a woman or man living with HIV who is looking for more information on getting pregnant or having a child, please go to: Getting Pregnant and HIV.
+If you are living with HIV or partnered with someone who is, and you want more information on having a child, please see our fact sheet on Getting Pregnant and HIV.

-Several groups of experts on pregnancy in women living with HIV have developed guidelines that provide information about appropriate care and treatment for HIV+ women who are, or may become, pregnant.
+Several groups of experts on pregnancy in women living with HIV have developed guidelines that provide information about appropriate care and treatment for women living with HIV who are, or may become, pregnant.

 - Are starting HIV drugs